 - Weakness in the arm and hand

 Brachial plexopathy is a form of peripheral neuropathy caused by damage to the brachial plexus.
-This bundle of nerves exits the spinal column between the C5 and T1 vertebrae and then course down to the shoulder and several pass through the arm and into the hand.
+This bundle of nerves exits the spinal column between the C5 and T1 vertebrae and then course down to the shoulder and several passes through the arm and into the hand.

 Damage to the brachial plexus can be either traumatic through a sudden injury to the area, or more chronic, either through poor posture, carrying heavy bags or illnesses such as viruses or tumors in the area.

 It may not always be clear what has caused the injury, especially in the case of viral illnesses.